 No other material should be submitted.
 The deadline for nominations for the 2019 Award is 15 December 2018.

-CASCA is pleased to announce that the recipient of the inaugural Harvey B. Richer Gold Medal is Dr. David Lafrenière of the Université de Montréal.
+CASCA is pleased to announce that the recipient of the 2019 Harvey B. Richer Gold Medal is Dr. Nicolas Cowan of McGill University.